Berlin, Germany

 Trans travelers: Germany's 2024 Self-ID law means legal gender changes are straightforward, and Berlin's trans community is well-established, particularly in Schöneberg and Kreuzberg.
 Trans-inclusive healthcare exists, community spaces are genuine, and visible trans people are an unremarkable part of daily life in central Berlin.
 That said, misgendering and ignorance aren't zero — they're just dramatically lower than most destinations.

 Verbal harassment: Isolated incidents do occur in Berlin, as in any city of 3.7 million.
-They're most likely in outer districts and least likely in the central queer neighborhoods.
+They're most likely in outer districts and least likely in the central gay neighborhoods.
 If you experience discrimination involving a landlord, employer, or public official, LADS Berlin — the Senate anti-discrimination office — provides free, multilingual advice and has actual legal reach.
 This is not a symbolic resource; they have filed complaints and won.

 Where to Find It